 The sign-up block described here only prevents the creation of new accounts.
-It has no impact on users who already have a Microsoft Account with a work/school email address.
-If you're already in this situation, we've made making it easier to rename a personal Microsoft account.
+It has no effect on users who already have a Microsoft Account with a work/school email address.
+If you're already in this situation, we make it easier to rename a personal Microsoft account.
 This support article provides simple step-by-step guidance.
-Renaming your personal Microsoft account means changing the username, and does not impact your work email or how you sign in to business services such as Microsoft 365.
-It also doesn't impact your personal stuff—it just changes the way you sign in to it.
+Renaming your personal Microsoft account involves changing the username, and doesn't affect your work email or how you sign in to business services such as Microsoft 365.
+It also doesn't affect your personal stuff—it just changes the way you sign in to it.
 You can use another (personal) email address, get a new @outlook.com email address from Microsoft, or use your phone number as a new username.

 If your IT department asked you to create a personal Microsoft account with your work/school email, for example to access Microsoft business services like Premier Support, then talk to your admin team before renaming your account.

-Signing in will fail when using GCC High tenants
+Signing in fails when using GCC High tenants

-Visual Studio Subscriptions subscriber portal and admin portal do not support GCC High tenants, also known as private or government domains.
-This also applies to subscribers attempting to sign into the Visual Studio IDE.
-To access Visual Studio subscriptions, your organization will need to have a public tenant.
+Visual Studio Subscriptions subscriber portal and admin portal don't support GCC High tenants, also known as private or government domains.
+This limitation also applies to subscribers attempting to sign into the Visual Studio IDE.
+To access Visual Studio subscriptions, your organization needs to have a public tenant.
 For further assistance creating a public tenant, contact Azure support.

-Deleting a sign-in address may prevent access to a subscription
+Deleting a sign-in address can prevent access to a subscription

-If you delete one or more identities (MSA or Azure AD) associated with your subscription, your subscriber information including your user name and sign-in ID may be rendered anonymous, resulting in the loss of access to your subscription.
+If you delete one or more identities (MSA or Microsoft Entra ID) associated with your subscription, your subscriber information including your user name and sign-in ID might be rendered anonymous.
+"Anonymization" results in the loss of access to your subscription.

 To avoid impacts to your subscription access, use one of these techniques.

-- Deploy a single identity management system -- either MSA or Azure AD -- but not both.
+- Deploy a single identity management system--either MSA or Microsoft Entra ID--but not both.

-- Associate the Azure AD and MSA identities via the tenant.
+- Associate the Microsoft Entra ID and MSA identities via the tenant.

-Depending on the account type used to sign in, available subscriptions may not be correctly displayed when signing in to https://my.visualstudio.com.
+Depending on the account type used to sign in, available subscriptions might not be correctly displayed when signing in to https://my.visualstudio.com.
 One potential cause is the use of "aliases" or "friendly names" in place of the sign-in identity to which the subscription is assigned.
-This technique is called "aliasing".
+This technique is called "aliasing."